Legal Practice and Ethics Courses

 • Spring 2018: Steven B. Feirson and Joni S. Jacobsen

-Strategies and Processes of Negotiation
+Strategies and Processes of Negotiations

 Increasingly negotiation is part of the day-to-day life of managers.
 The aim of this class is to make students more effective negotiators.
 Students should leave the class with (1) a structured approach for preparing for and thinking about negotiations; and (2) a refined set of skills for carrying out negotiations.
 A central part of the class is an extensive set of negotiation simulations.
 These simulations take students through a variety of negotiations: single and multiple issue; two-negotiator and multiple-negotiator (coalitional); and internal (within organization) and external.
 In addition, the class includes a number of cases.
 Lectures, readings, and structured analytical exercises supplement the simulations and cases.
-Student evaluation is based on: class participation; 3 reflection reports; problem sets; prep notes; final paper.

 Previously: